Barcelona Internacional Guitar Contest Miquel Llobet

 b) Second Prize: 500 euros and Honorary Certificate.

 11) Taxes will be applied on the prizes according to the law.

 12) The Jury might award a Special Mention, which will be issued with a Honorary Certificate.

 13) The Jury might not issue the prize if they don’t think that the quality of the compositions is not good enough or if they fail to fulfill any of the previously mentioned requirements.

-14) The decision of the Jury will take place on Friday July 3rd and on that same day the names of the members of the Jury will be made public.
+14) The decision of the Jury will take place on Friday July 2nd of 2021 and on that same day the names of the members of the Jury will be made public.

-15) The winner of the First Prize will commit not to make use of editing rights until the following Llobet Contest is finished, so that the composition can be included freely in the Interpretation contest withouth any prejudice or charges on the contestants.
+15) The winner of the First Prize will commit not to make use of any kind of copyrights about his awarded work until the following Llobet Contest is finished, so that the composition can be included freely in the Interpretation contest withouth any prejudice or charges on the contestants.

 16) The winners are not required the assistance to the premiere or to the contest of interpretation.
 If they decide to attend the organization will not pay for the travel costs, however it will ease accommodation for at least one night.

 Concert performer and composer.
 He has recently been named Academician of number of the Catalonian Royal Academy of Fine Arts of Saint George in recognition of his international career as a concert performer and the importance of his extensive compositional work for guitar in which he has assimilated – organically and for the first time in the history of the instrument – the 24 major and minor tonalities, expanding the capacity for thematic development beyond what the guitar tradition had considered possible.